 - “accessories” gets transliterated as एक्सेसरीज (about 2 million search results) and not एक्सेसरीज़ (about 1 million search results).
 The same goes for other imported words like Easy, as in the name of Indian chain store EasyDay, which newspapers translating the spelling write as ईजी instead of ईज़ी.

 - Another common example of this is the fruit name “Banana” that’s incorrectly transliterated as बनाना (16 Million search results) instead of बनैना (3000 search results).
-The two “na” next to each other don’t have identical pronunciation, that’s how English is.
+The two “na” next to each other don’t have an identical pronunciation!

 - The American state of New Jersey which is commonly transliterated as न्यू जर्सी (250,000 search results) while the correct pronunciation is न्यु जर्ज़ी (5 search results).